What are the best activities to do with children when visiting Baku, Azerbaijan?

 Why parents often feel unsure about Baku

-Baku is best known for its modern skyline, ancient history, and oil wealth—features that may not always appeal to children.
-This may make parents worry that their children will become bored if they expect theme parks or large zoos.
+Baku is famous for its modern skyscrapers, historic landmarks, and oil-rich heritage, which may not immediately seem appealing to children.
+This can make parents worry that their children may become bored especially if they expect destinations filled with theme parks or large zoos.

-Museums can be boring for children with short attention spans and they are rarely excited by long history lectures.
-Even an interesting city like Baku may not feel immediately engaging for families without proper planning.
+Children don't have long attention spans and they're not all that motivated by long history lectures, at least not at a museum.
+Even an interesting city like Baku can feel challenging for families without proper planning.

-That is why it is important to select the activities that are interactive, engaging, and appropriate for different age groups.
+This is why it is important to choose activities that are interactive, engaging, and suitable for different age groups.

 Exploring the Old City: A living history lesson

-Icherisheher (the Inner City) is one of the most interesting sites to see in the country with children and it is a UNESCO World Heritage Site.
+One of the most interesting places to visit with children is Icherisheher (the Old City) is a UNESCO World Heritage Site.

-The Maiden Tower is particularly appealing to children.
-Its mystery and legends spark curiosity and the process of climbing the tower is an adventure rather than a history lesson.
+Maiden Tower is especially popular amongst children.
+It's mysterious and has legends to fuel curiosity, and the climb up the tower is more of an adventure than a history lesson.

-Why it works well for children: They learn without being pushed, create stories, and discover everything.
+Why it is good for kids: They learn without being pushed for it, make up stories, and find out everything.

 Walking along Baku Boulevard with family